Decorate your garden with birdseed ornaments

 - 3 Tbsp. light corn syrup

-Mix up ingredients
+Step 1: Mix up the ingredients

 Mix the dry ingredients together in a large bowl.
 Next, microwave the water until boiling in a glass measuring cup or bowl, dump in the gelatin and stir it until it dissolves.
 Stir in the corn syrup, then pour the liquids over the dry ingredients and mix thoroughly.

-Mold the ornaments
+Step 2: Mold the birdseed ornaments

 Spoon the “dough” into a muffin tin.
 You should have enough for about six ornaments.
 The dough should be thick enough that you can’t pour it — see how it’s sticking to the spoon?
 While the mix is still moist, poke a hole with a wooden spoon handle.
 This will make it easy to hang the ornaments.

-Finish the ornaments
+Step 3: Finish the ornaments

 Allow the mix to harden for at least three hours before dumping the cakes out of the muffin tin.
 Let them dry thoroughly overnight, add a colorful ribbon or raffia for hanging and you’re done!